dolphin-emu/dolphin/docs/autoupdate_overview.md

   updater copy (if it exists).

 ## Class and file responsibilities:
 * AutoUpdateChecker (UICommon/AutoUpdate.h): Checks if an update is available.
+NVDEMU builds query the NVDEMU GitHub Releases API and open the matching release page when a newer platform build exists.
     * Verifies the updater is supported on the user's platform and hasn't been disabled.
     * Retrieves new version information from the update server.
     * Copies the updater application and launches the copy.